 His early life

 George has several treasured memories of his life growing up with his father.
 The album “Father’s Gift” is intended to celebrate his dad’s 60th anniversary and it includes songs such as Yesu Nyame Ba and the Hit song Matwen which was originally composed by his father.

-Growing up in a Pastor’s house meant he did not have the luxury (or distraction) of feeding on just any sort of music, movies or other form of media.
+Growing up in a Pastor’s house meant he did not have the luxury (or distraction) of feeding on just any sort of music, movies or other forms of media.
 George believes this greatly influenced the person he is today.
-Growing up, he listened to a lot of contemporary gospel music from Ron Kenoly, Don Moen, Hosanna Music, Integrity Music, amongst others.
+Growing up, he listened to a lot of contemporary gospel music from Ron Kenoly, Don Moen, Hosanna Music, and Integrity Music, amongst others.

 George believes that he has been blessed with the same gift that God blessed his father with, the gift of being a good musician.
 In his own words,

 “I never decided to learn music, I found myself doing it and it worked anytime I did it.
 In a nutshell, I never decided to be a musician, I was born a musician.”